BWStearns/WhiteTruffleScraper/README.md

 #White Truffle API Scraper

 #Their interface is so lovely, why scrape?
-White Truffle has More Info than they show, including employers' self selected pay ranges ;p
+White Truffle has More Info than they show, including employers' self selected pay ranges.

 Add the arg `persistent=True` if you want it to silently save to a .file in the current direcory.
 You can also assign a file path yourself using the `json_file_name` arg.